-(b) \$2,250,000;
+(b) \$3.056.269;

-"STEPDOWN DATE" means the earlier of (i) the distribution date in February 2010 and (ii) the first date on which no class A notes remain outstanding.
+"STEPDOWN DATE" means the earlier of (i) the distribution date in November 2010 and (ii) the first date on which no class A notes remain outstanding.

-"TRIGGER EVENT" means, on any distribution date (i) while any of the class A notes are outstanding, that the outstanding principal balance of the notes, after giving effect to distributions to be made on that distribution date, exceeds the Pool Balance plus the Specified Reserve Account Balance as of the end of the related collection period or (ii) if there has not been an optional purchase or sale of the trust student loans through an auction after the Pool Balance falls below 10% of the initial Pool Balance.
+"TRIGGER EVENT" means, on any distribution date (i) while any of the class A notes are outstanding, that the outstanding principal balance of the notes, after giving effect to distributions to be made on that distribution date, exceeds the Pool Balance plus the reserve account balance as of the end of the related collection period or (ii) if there has not been an optional purchase or sale of the trust student loans through an auction after the Pool Balance falls below 10% of the initial Pool Balance.